-As many people have come to rely on their smartphones each day, the devices are becoming a primary target for intelligent cyber-attackers.
+As many people have come to rely on their Android smartphones each day, the devices are becoming a primary target for intelligent cyber-attackers.
 By infiltrating your phone, they will be able to gain access to your financial data, treasured photos, text messages, applications, and calendar appointments.

-It is, therefore, essential to protect your device as much as possible to ensure your personal data doesn’t fall into the wrong hands.
+It is, therefore, essential to protect your device as much as possible to ensure your data doesn’t fall into the wrong hands.
 Find out how to secure your android smartphone.

-Use a Built-In VPN Configuration
+Use a Built-In VPN Configuration for your Android Smartphone

 Block Advertisements & Malware